URL Shortener and QR Codes

 - In SMS/text messaging that limits the number of characters/length used in the message

-How to Request a Short URL
+How to Request a Short URL or QR Code

 Those interested in obtaining shortened Pepperdine URLs need to complete the Shortened URL Request Form maintained by IMC.